barseghyanartur/faker-file/CONTRIBUTING.rst

 - To introduce a new feature (for instance, add support for a non-supported file type).

-When fixing bugs:
+**Good to know:**

+- Test suite makes extensive use of parametrization.
+Make sure you have added your changes in the right place.

+**General list to go through:**

+- Does your change require documentation update?
+- Does your change require update to tests?
+- Did you test both Latin and Unicode characters?
+- Does your change rely on third-party cloud based service?
+If so, please make sure it's added to tests that should be retried a couple of times.
+  Example: ``@pytest.mark.flaky(reruns=5)``.

+**When fixing bugs (in addition to the general list):**

-- Make sure to add tests.
+- Make sure to add regression tests.

-When adding a new feature:
+**When adding a new feature (in addition to the general list):**

-- Take licenses of added dependencies carefully and make sure to list them in `prerequisites`_.
+- Check the licenses of added dependencies carefully and make sure to list them in `prerequisites`_.
-- Make sure to add tests.
 - Make sure to update the documentation (check whether the `installation`_, `features`_, `recipes`_ and `quick start`_ require changes).